facebookarchive/exerslide/README.md

 - `stylesheets`: An array of paths to stylesheets that should be bundled with the presentation.
-- `assets`: A list of file patterns.
-Matched files are copied into the output folder.
 - `defaultLayouts`: An object that maps file extensions to layout names.
 - `plugins`: A list of module names to load as plugins. `exerslide-plugin-` can be omitted from the name.
 Plugins are intended to provide additional layouts,